header-logo header-logo

 printer mail-detail

-In the first article of a three-part series, Nick Rowles-Davies highlights the need for education surrounding litigation funding
+In the first article of a two-part series, Nick Rowles-Davies highlights the need for education surrounding litigation funding

 Litigation funding is an effective tool that assists in bringing valid claims to court which otherwise may not have seen the light of day.
 To those seeking justice and with a meritorious case, it is often a lifeline.